What makes Grin different from other natural toothpastes on the market?

 Grin’s tube material is produced by a packaging supplier that is certified in eco-friendly production.
 Our tubes can be recycled through our recycling program.

-Our toothbrush handles are made from 100% biodegradable bamboo which can go in your compost.
-The bristles can be recycled through our recycling program.
+Our toothbrush handles are made from either 100% biodegradable bamboo which can go in your home compost or from non-GMO corn starch, which can be processed through commercial composting - which we will process through our recycling program.
+The bristles can be recycled through our recycling program also.

 Find out about our recycling program here.